andywer/observable-fns/README.md

 ### Philosophy

-Keep the observable implementation itself minimal, ship the utility functions loosely coupled, so they can be imported as needed.
+Keep the observable implementation itself lean, ship the utility functions loosely coupled, so they can be imported as needed.

 The aim is to provide a lean, friendly observable implementation with a small footprint that's fit to be used in libraries.